Skip to Content

 2. Dark molasses – stronger in flavor and darker hue.
 Can be used interchangeably with light molasses.
 Often used for gingersnap recipes.

 3. Blackstrap molasses – very dark in hue and has a strong flavor with a bitterness to it.
-Often used in barbecue or baked bean recipe. (source)
+Often used in barbecue or baked bean recipes. (source)

 How to make Brown Bread